-The Mechanical-Electrical Technology (MET) program provides instruction in design, installing, operating, and maintenance of a wide range of mechanical and electrical equipment.
+The Mechanical-Electrical Technology (MET) program provides instruction in design, installation, operation, and maintenance of a wide range of mechanical and electrical equipment.
 The entire spectrum of mechanical and electrical systems is covered.
-These systems include heating, ventilating, air conditioning, and refrigerating (HVAC/R); solar photovoltaic and solar hot water; and water and wastewater systems.
-Areas of instruction include: energy management, mechanical system commissioning, indoor air quality, building automation systems, heating, cooling, heat pumps, refrigeration, refrigerant recovery and management, electrical controls, pneumatic controls, electronic controls, instrumentation, solar photovoltaic, solar hot water and wind energy, and the operation of water and wastewater treatment plants.
+These systems include heating, ventilating, air conditioning, and refrigerating (HVAC/R).
+Areas of instruction include: energy management, mechanical system commissioning, indoor air quality, building automation systems, heating, cooling, heat pumps, refrigeration, refrigerant recovery and management, electrical controls, pneumatic controls, electronic controls, and instrumentation.

 Students learn the skills and concepts necessary to install, operate, maintain, repair, and manage various mechanical and electrical systems from small residential equipment to large commercial and industrial facilities.
 Effective writing, verbal communication, electronic communication, sketching, drafting, mechanical calculations, and computer skills are emphasized across the curriculum.

-Career Certificates are awarded to students who satisfactorily complete the various programs.
-Students completing the programs may also qualify for an Associate of Science degree.
-Currently career certificates are offered in Mechanical-Electrical Technology, Water Treatment Plant Operation, Wastewater Treatment Plant Operation, and Mechanical Systems Technician.
+Certificates of achievement are awarded to students who satisfactorily complete the various programs.
+Students completing the programs may also qualify for an Associate in Science degree.
+Currently certificates of achievement are offered in Mechanical-Electrical Technology, and Mechanical Systems Technician.
 Preparation for the Federal Refrigerant Transition and Recovery Certification license examination is also offered.